TAI CHI CHUAN

-This next movie is from that meeting in Yong Nian
+This next video is from that meeting in Yong Nian.

-Zhao Xian Ping, his fellow instructors and his students had all been incredibly friendly and hospitable and they were all unbelievably tough people, very very solid but also able to flow like water.
+Zhao Xian Ping, his fellow instructors and his students had all been incredibly friendly and hospitable.
+They were all unbelievably tough people, very solid but also able to flow like water.

-Next we went to a nearby town called Handan, were Mr Yang Zong Jie took us to meet Yang Zheng Guo the son of Yang Cheng Fu (1883–1936).
+Next, we went to a nearby town called Handan, where Mr Yang Zong Jie took us to meet Yang Zheng Guo, the son of Yang Cheng Fu (1883–1936).

-There was a large book case against the main wall and on the top shelf was a large picture of his father Yang Chen Fu then a picture of his uncle Yang Shao Hu and then a larger picture of his great grandfather Yang Lu Chan and then a picture of his grandfather Yang Jiang Hu.
-On the next shelf down was a photograph of his mother and a separate photograph of the whole family showing him together with his father Yang Cheng Fu (1883–1936).
+There was a large bookcase against the main wall.
+On the top shelf was a large picture of his father Yang Chen Fu, then a picture of his uncle Yang Shao Hu and then a larger picture of his great grandfather Yang Lu Chan.
+There was also a picture of his grandfather Yang Jiang Hu.
+On the next shelf down was a photograph of his mother and a separate photograph of the whole family showing him together with his father Yang Cheng Fu.

-I asked seventy eight years old Yang Zheng Guo about his families history, he said:
+I asked 78-year old Yang Zheng Guo about his family’s history.

-“There was never any photographs taken of Yang Lu Chan and that the picture of him is actually a reconstruction based on the picture of Yang Shao Hu.”
+He said: “There were never any photographs taken of Yang Lu Chan and that the picture of him is actually a reconstruction based on the picture of Yang Shao Hu.”

-Yang Zheng Guo continued that “Yang Chen Fu only studied Middle Frame with their father Yang Jiang Hu but Yang Shao Hu (1862-1930) studied Small Frame with his uncle Yang Ban Hou (1837–1892).
-Between 1920 and 1929 Yang Shao Hou went to teach martial arts in Nanjing and Hangzhou.”
+Yang Zheng Guo continued that “Yang Chen Fu only studied Middle Frame with their father Yang Jiang Hu but Yang Shao Hu studied Small Frame with his uncle Yang Ban Hou.
+He said that small frame was very fast and explosive.
+And that between 1920 and 1929 Yang Shao Hou went to teach martial arts in Nanjing and Hangzhou.”

-So we were all sitting around this table eating a feast of delicious meat dumplings in garlic sauce, chilli pork belly, fried noodles with coriander, peanuts with Sichuan pepper and white radish hot pot with pork, when Mr Yang Zong Jie notices a man walk past our table and calls out to him.
+We were all sitting around this table eating a feast of delicious meat dumplings in garlic sauce, chilli pork belly, fried noodles with coriander, peanuts with Sichuan pepper and white radish hot pot with pork when Mr Yang Zong Jie notices a man walk past our table and calls out to him.